Yliu566/yliu.github.io/_pages/about.md

 ---
 layout: single
-title: About
 permalink: /about/
+title: "About"
+author_profile: true
 ---
 <!-- # About page -->

-This page tells you a little bit about me.
+This page tells you a little about me.